andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 A 10% discount had no statistical significance on the quantiy purchased.

-Discounts extended at 5%, 15%, 20%, and 25% statistically are equal in terms of their effect on quantity sold when compared to none offered, with a p-value of .001 meaning there is a .01 percent chance of classifying them as such due to chance.
+Discounts extended at 5%, 15%, 20%, and 25% statistically are equal on quantity sold when compared to none offered, with a p-value of .001 meaning there is a .01 percent chance of classifying them as such due to chance.
 Each have varying effect sizes in compared to orders placed with no discount extended.

 Discount |AvQty | Effect Size | Effect
  -- | -- | -- | --|